ekaputra07/kasflow-ai/README.md

 # Kasflow 🤖
 AI-powered Telegram bot for personal expense tracking, reporting and insights.

-**Why I built this?**

-Recently I stumbled upon [Langgraph](https://langchain-ai.github.io/langgraph/concepts/why-langgraph/) for AI application development.
-Keen to try it myself and my favorite way to learn is to build **real project** that I'll actually use.
-Develop an expense tracking bot on Telegram platform seems like good and viable idea.

 ```
 Disclaimer:
 - For personal use only, might not suitable for large records (backed by SQLite database).